lzerodev/movie_app/README.md

-# Personal Project - Android - Movie APP
+# Project - Android - Movie APP

 # TO - DO